-

 Conservation Status

-- Population thought to be declining 20 percent rate every ten years.
+- The population is thought to be declining 20 percent rate every ten years.

-- Populations of this species have been drastically reduced worldwide due to overfishing.
+- Populations of this species have been drastically reduced worldwide due to overfishing but long-term quantitative data are not available across a large portion of its range.

 Additional Information